amazeeio/docs/local_docker_development/drupal_site_containers.md

 Per default your SSH Key at `~/.ssh/id_rsa` is added to the Docker containers from either `cachalot` or `pygmy`

-If you need another key, read the documentation of `cachalot` or `pygmy` about this.
+If you need another key, read the documentation of [`cachalot`](local_docker_development/os_x_cachalot.md) or [`pygmy`](local_docker_development/linux_pygmy.md) about this.

 ## Update Images

 We constantly make improvements, updates and some other nice things to our container images.
-If you need to update the Docker Images to the newest version from the Docker Hub run:
+Visit [changelog.amazee.io](https://changelog.amazee.io) to see if there is something new.
+If you need to update the Docker Images to the newest version from the Docker Hub run in the same folder as the `docker-compose.yml`:

 	docker-compose pull
 	docker-compose up -d